Deployed Works Guide

 Use this on Deployed Works

 Two providers propose the same automation work.
 One quotes a low fixed fee but excludes data cleanup, documentation and support.
-The other proposes a five-day diagnostic followed by a scoped build.
-The buyer chooses the diagnostic because the main risk is unclear workflow logic, not delivery speed.

 Template